 Contract variations empower parties to change the scope of work, payments or pricing, dates, and so on without ending it.
 But they shouldn’t undermine the original purpose of the contract.
 Because of this, companies have to carefully consider how a modification will impact the current terms, conditions, and objectives before agreeing to it.

 There is not much time for thorough planning when you are in the thick of things and need to modify the contract to fit your needs or circumstances.
 Variation clauses that outline a business's requirements must, therefore, be a part of all business agreements.
 These clauses protect your interests during the variation process.
+Similar to the differences in a Memorandum of Understanding (MOU) versus contracts, variation clauses ensure that any changes to the agreement are well understood and legally binding.

 Schedule a live demo of Dock 365's Contract Management Software instantly.

-© 2024 Dock 365 Inc. All Rights Reserved.
+© 2026 Dock 365 Inc. All Rights Reserved.